-A change of control might result in the (partial) forfeiture of tax losses carried forward in the case of a change of at least 25% of the shareholding (see 2.4 Basic Rules on Loss Relief).
+A change of control might result in the forfeiture of tax losses carried forward in the case of a change of at least 50% of the shareholding (see 2.4 Basic Rules on Loss Relief).

-Furthermore, the real estate transfer tax (RETT) could be triggered by certain transactions with corporations/partnerships owning real estate (see 2.8 Other Taxes Payable by an Incorporated Business).
+Furthermore, RETT could be triggered by certain transactions with corporations/partnerships owning real estate (see 2.8 Other Taxes Payable by an Incorporated Business).

-5.5 Formulas Used to Determine Income of Foreign-owned Local Affiliates
+5.5 Formulas Used to Determine Income of Foreign-Owned Local Affiliates